bitdruid/python-wayback-machine-downloader/README.md

 Download all snapshots within the last 5 years and prevent redirects:<br>
 `waybackup -u http://example.com -f -r 5 --no-redirect`

-Download all snapshots from a specific range (2020 to December 12, 2022) with 4 workers, save as CSV, and show a progress bar:<br>
+Download all snapshots from a specific range (2020 to December 12, 2022) with 4 workers, and show a progress bar:<br>
-`waybackup -u http://example.com -f --start 2020 --end 20221212 --workers 4 --csv --progress`
+`waybackup -u http://example.com -f --start 2020 --end 20221212 --workers 4 --progress`

 Download all snapshots and save the output in a specific folder with 3 workers:<br>
 `waybackup -u http://example.com -f -r 5 -o /home/user/Downloads/snapshots --workers 3`